-Labeling is an easy way to add descriptive text to features on your map.
+Labeling is a way to add descriptive text to features on a map.
 Labels are dynamically placed, and label text strings are based on feature attributes.

-You can use dynamic labeling for all features in a layer, or you can use label classes to specify different labeling properties for features within the same layer.
-For example, in a layer of cities, you might label those with a population greater than 100,000 with a larger font size and those with a population less than 100,000 with a smaller font size.
+You can use dynamic labeling for all features in a layer, or you can use label classes to specify different labeling properties for features in the same layer.
+For example, in a layer of cities, you can label those that have a population greater than 100,000 with a larger font size and those that have a population less than 100,000 with a smaller font size.

 You control the appearance of dynamic labels by changing the label symbol.
 The label symbol is a text symbol that is used for all the labels in a layer or label class.
 Text symbols have basic properties, such as font, size, and color.
 You can also work with more advanced text symbol properties to add callouts, leader lines, shadows, halos, and other effects to your labels.

-To change the appearance of your labels, choose a text symbol from the Text Symbol gallery on the Labeling tab, change the properties of the existing label symbol through the Text Symbol group on the Labeling tab, or open the Label Class pane, and click the Text Symbol tab.
+To change the appearance of labels, choose a text symbol from the Text Symbol gallery on the Labeling tab, change the properties of the existing label symbol through the Text Symbol group on the Labeling tab, or open the Label Class pane and click the Text Symbol tab.

 For instance, on a map of European capital cities, if you want to use a bold font, you can change the properties of the existing label symbol to make it bold.
 Or, since the ArcGIS 2D system style contains a number of text symbols that are useful for labeling, you can choose the Populated Place (Capital) symbol from this style and use it to label the European capitals.

-To reuse any text symbol for labeling, click on the Text Symbol tab of the Label Class pane, and choose Save symbol to a style.
+To reuse any text symbol for labeling, click the menu button on the Text Symbol tab of the Label Class pane, and choose Save symbol to a style.
 You can then use the saved text symbol for labeling or any other purpose.

 The following text symbol properties are not used when labeling:

-- Angle—You can specify the orientation of your labels through the label placement properties.
+- Angle—You can specify the orientation of labels through the label placement properties.